stackneo/Reza-Bot/README.md

  - This bot is powered by [PyCord](https://github.com/Pycord-Development/pycord)
  - This bot also makes use of [python-dotenv](https://github.com/theskumar/python-dotenv)
- - This bot also makes us of [aiohttp](https://github.com/aio-libs/aiohttp)
+ - This bot also makes use of [aiohttp](https://github.com/aio-libs/aiohttp)

 ## License